 "It's a boring life without such a munchkin," she said.

 Longren retired from his ship, bade farewell to his sailor-friends, and settled in his house to raise little Assol.
 Until the girl learned to walk, the widow lived with them as a surrogate mother for the girl, but as soon as Assol stopped falling over the threshold, Longren declared that he would do everything himself, thanked the widow, and assumed the role of a single father, concentrating all his thoughts, hopes, love, and memories on the child.

 Ten years of vagabond life hadn't left him much money, so he started working.
 Soon, the city shops began selling his model ships: small yachts, two-masted brigs, war cruisers, and steamboats—everything he knew by heart.

 Always lonesome and taciturn, after his wife's death, he had completely withdrawn from the village life.
 Occasionally, he would hastily down a glass of vodka at the local tavern and hurry away, blocking all his neighbors' attempts at conversation with one-syllable words: yes, no, fine, hello, and goodbye.
 Disliking guests, he always offered them such hints and imaginary circumstances that his visitors had no choice but to leave him alone.
 He didn't visit anyone either, not minding the cold alienation that had settled between him and his neighbors.
 If his work—the toy making—wasn't that independent from the village affairs, he would've suffered the consequences of this estrangement.

 YOU ARE READING

-Dreams versus real life-do you know a deeper conflict?
-Or a deeper joy, when the dreams win against reality?
+Dreams versus real life - do you know a deeper conflict?
+Or a deeper joy, when dreams win against reality?
 Assol dreams of scarlet sails.
-Cover image by Victoria Borodinova from Pixabay.com https://pixabay.com/photos/scarlet-sails-ship-brigantine...
+Cover image is based on a painting by the artist 1Tamara2 from Pixabay.com: https://pixabay.com/illustrations...